-Management has the responsibility to select and use appropriate accounting policies.
-A summary of the significant accounting policies adopted by WSI is included in Note 1 to the financial statements.
-There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during year.
-No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
+Management is responsible for the selection and use of appropriate accounting policies.
+The significant accounting policies used by Workforce Safety & Insurance are described in Note 1 to the financial statements.
+As described in Note 1, WSI changed accounting policies related to accounting for leases to adopt the provisions of GASB Statement No. 87, Leases.
+Accordingly, the accounting change has been retrospectively applied to the financial statements beginning July 1, 2020.
+No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of signfiicant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.